How to setup a .NET MAUI Discrete Slider?

 Conclusion

-I hope you enjoyed learning about how to setup a .NET MAUI discrete slider.
+I hope you enjoyed learning how to set up a .NET MAUI Discrete Slider.

-You can refer to our .NET MAUI Slider’s feature tour page to know about its other groundbreaking feature representations.
-You can also explore our .NET MAUI Slider documentation to understand how to present and manipulate data.
+You can refer to our .NET MAUI Slider feature tour page to learn about its other groundbreaking feature representations.
+Explore our .NET MAUI Slider documentation to understand how to present and manipulate data.

-For current customers, you can check out our .NET MAUI components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our .NET MAUI Slider and other .NET MAUI components.
+You can check out our .NET MAUI components from the License and Downloads page for current customers.
+If you are new to Syncfusion®, try our 30-day free trial to check out our .NET MAUI Slider and other .NET MAUI components.